LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 At last, the temperature drift is measured by repeating the background noise test in different temperature environments.
 Sensor noise should be less than *50$\mu$T* to characterise precisely a magnetic field in a Halbach-Array of an (+mri)with precision greater than *1000(+ppm)*.

 This research initiative contributes to the improvement of low-frequency (+mri) systems by enhancing the accuracy of permanent magnet characterisation.
-The outcomes of this thesis provides insights into the selection and evaluation of sensors for future low-field (+mri) research, ultimately contributing to advancements in medical imaging technologies.
+The outcome of this thesis provides insights into the selection and evaluation of sensors for future low-field (+mri) research, ultimately contributing to advancements in medical imaging technologies.

 ### Low-Field MRI